Luis R. Sepúlveda: New York State Senate

 In 2017, longtime Senator Rubén Díaz Sr. opted to run for the New York City Council, and won.
 A special election was announced to replace him, and Sepúlveda announced his candidacy on December 18, 2017.
 Sepúlveda would easily win the endorsement of the county Democratic party, and in the overwhelmingly Democratic district, easily won the special election.

 Sepúlveda was elected to a full term in 2018 unopposed.
 In the Senate, he is serving as Chairman of the Crime Victims, Crime and Correction Committee.
 Sepúlveda sponsored the New York State Driver's License Access and Privacy Act, also known as the "Green Light" bill.

 Sepúlveda was elected in 2020 and faced no major party opposition.

 In support of Kathy Hochul's nomination of Hector LaSalle as chief judge of the New York Court of Appeals, Sepúlveda spoke at a press conference, saying that "I don't care if this fight costs me my political career.
 This is the hill I'm gonna die on."

+In January 2026, Luis Sepulveda was appointed chair of the New York State Senate Judiciary Committee (replacing Brad Hoylman-Sigal).